 Aqva Graal

-This “Aqva Graal” in the shape of a pear is one of rather few relatively pleasant-looking objects made in this technique that is sort of a mixture of Thick Graal, Ariel, and Ravenna.
-The pear shape was occasionally used when making “Slipgraals”, and the Aqva-Graalʼs closest living relative indeed is said to be the “Slipgraal”.
-Yet, this piece has a pattern resembling that of a Ravenna, the thickness of a Thick Graal, the air bubbles of an Ariel, the shape of an unusual Slipgraal, and the look of a thick Graal: a strange piece.
+This “Aqva Graal” in the shape of a pear is one of the few relatively pleasant-looking objects made using a technique that combines elements of Thick Graal, Ariel, and Ravenna.
+The pear shape was occasionally used in the creation of “Slipgraals,” and the Aqva-Graal's closest living relative is indeed said to be the “Slipgraal.”
+However, this piece features a pattern reminiscent of a Ravenna, the thickness characteristic of a Thick Graal, the air bubbles typical of an Ariel, the shape of an unusual Slipgraal, and the appearance of a thick Graal: a strange piece.
 More

 akva